rradczewski/ymmv/_drafts/socrates-2023.md

 ## Michel Grootjans on Flow

-At some point during the hallway chats at SoCraTes, it occured to me how long it's been since I've been rambling with other coaches on Kanban the last time, and how much I've enjoyed that in the past.
+At some point during the hallway chats at SoCraTes, it occured to me how long it's been since I've been rambling with others on Kanban the last time, and how much I've enjoyed that in the past.
 Of those enduring my attempts to sneak in Kanban into the conversation, a lot of people spoke very highly about [Michel Grootjan's](https://mas.to/@michelgrootjans) session on flow, which I completely missed.
 Luckily, Michel seems to be equally passionate about Kanban, so in the spirit of a neverending unconference, he sat down with me on Sunday and gave me the readers digest version of his session, and showed me his amazing [flow simulator](https://github.com/michelgrootjans/explaining-flow).

 {% include responsive-image.html style="width: 100%" image="assets/socrates-2023-michel-flow.png" image_alt="A comparison in metrics of the same amount of work, with and without a WIP limit on the system.
 Lead Time with a WIP limit is less than 15% compared to without.
 Having a cross-functional team member as QA further reduced lead time and increased output, without adding additional staffing <b>and</b> reduced the time worked." %}

 Some time after Michel had to leave, other curious minds and I sat down and tinkered with this simulator, pondering over what beliefs we held were confirmed by these simulations.
 My thoughts:

-- It is a fantastic tool to show that WIP limits can have significant impact on **Lead Time**.
+- It is an excellent tool to show that WIP limits can have significant impact on **Lead Time**.
 - It shows how easy it is for the bottleneck to shift without you noticing – dev might take longer than QA, but as soon as you scale it, QA will catch up!
 - It **does not** show how ensemble programming or pair programming might be superior to individual development.
 For this, it would need features like **context switching penalty**, a measure of **quality** and/or **follow-up work**, a **distinction in experience and familiarity** for the individual roles, etc. It shows quite the opposite: A WIP limit of 1 will half throughput in this simulation!
 - I'd love for it to incorporate the concept of process improvements and experience – and how slack time enforced by a WIP limit is a catalyst that feeds back into the system.